-Inventories as of September 30, 2017 decreased \$1.7 million, or 2%, compared to December 31, 2016, primarily as inventory related to a major consumer product declined in response to the ramp down of this product's sales program.
-This decrease was substantially offset by increases in inventory for other product lines to support forecasted sales and new product demand, and as a major customer pushed out its demand.
+Inventories as of March 31, 2018 decreased \$2.0 million, or 2%, compared to December 30, 2017, primarily due the ramp down of mature and aging products, partially offset by a ramp up to support forecasted sales for new product demand.

 The months of inventory on hand ratio compares the inventory balance at the end of a quarter to the cost of sales in that quarter.
-Our months of inventory on hand increased to 6.0 months at September 30, 2017 from 4.3 months at December 31, 2016, as the cost of sales decreased between these periods, while the sales-driven decreases to inventory were offset by increases in inventory to support forecasted sales and new product demand.
+Our months of inventory on hand increased to 5.6 months at March 31, 2018 from 5.4 months at December 30, 2017.
+Major factors resulting in the increase were decreased cost of sales between the periods while sales-driven inventory decreases were offset by increased inventory supporting forecasted sales and new product demand.